Data Protection Act 1998: Conditions relevant to the first principle

+Consent

-The Act required that individuals give consent before their personal data could be processed, unless another lawful basis applied.
+The act required that individuals give consent before their personal data could be processed, unless another lawful basis applied.
 Consent was defined as a "freely given, specific, and informed indication" of agreement.
 Unlike modern privacy laws, the 1998 Act did not always require written consent.
 People could agree verbally or through actions that showed they accepted the use of their information, as long as it was clear they understood what they were agreeing to.

-However consent had to be appropirate to the person's age and capacity.
-If an organisation planned to use someone's data even after their relationship ended, such as for future marketing, this needed to be stated clearly when the consent was obtained.
+However, consent had to be appropirate to the person's age and capacity.
+If an organization planned to use someone's data even after their relationship ended, such as for future marketing, this needed to be stated clearly when the consent was obtained.

-The Act also created a higher standard for sensitive personal data, which included topics like race, religion, health, and criminal history.
+The act also created a higher standard for sensitive personal data, which included topics such as race, religion, health, and criminal history.
 In those cases, consent had to be explicit, often requiring written proof or clear affirmative action.
 Later updates, such as the Privacy and Electronic Communications Regulations (2003), built on this by making opt-in consent mandatory for most digital marketing.
-This change helped shape how modern companies handle emails, online cookies and subscriptions.
+This change helped shape how modern companies handle emails, online cookies, and subscriptions.

 Exceptions

-The Act was structured such that all processing of personal data was covered by the act while providing a number of exceptions in Part IV.
-Notable exceptions were:
+The act stated that all processing of personal data was covered by its rules unless a specific exemption applied.
+These excemptions, listed in Part IV of the act, allowed certain activities to bypass some or all of the data protection principles when necessary.